 To make up for this mix-up, he asks you to follow him to a small dining room.

 Along the way, he’s making some phone calls.
 Talking about sheets and pillows and stuff.
 When you get there, he starts moving the tables and chairs on one side.
 It’s now about 11:00 pm.
 Some minutes later, a crew of about 6 people comes in with cots and beddings.
 They start setting up the place.
 It doesn’t take you long to realize they’re turning it into a bedroom of sorts.

 You’re mesmerized.
 If you didn’t urgently need a place to sleep, you might even have told them to stop and explain that it’s not necessary.
 The gesture alone may have made it the best hotel you’ve ever been in.

 Now, of course, the staff didn’t keep their word.
 You didn’t get your room despite them assuring you that you will.
 They did, however, honour it, by cleaning up the mess they caused as a result of not keeping their word.
-That’s integrity.
+An example of integrity.